Skip to main content

 A month ago, I argued against this.
 The reasoning was that disabling postinstall scripts wholesale would break packages like sharp and esbuild that compile native binaries during install, and the cost of fiddling with each one outweighed the benefit.

 Today's intercom-client payload runs entirely from a postinstall hook, and so does most of the worm-class npm malware that's appeared since Shai-Hulud landed earlier this year.
-The economics changed.
-After two attacks of this exact shape in thirty days, against packages that millions of installs touch, the postinstall surface looks like the most underestimated attack vector in npm.
+Two attacks of this exact shape in thirty days, against packages that millions of installs touch, made postinstall look a lot more like the actual problem and a lot less like a convenience worth preserving.
 Running npm rebuild <pkg> on the four or five packages that legitimately need native compilation costs much less than rotating credentials after an exfiltration.

 So I added a single line to ~/.npmrc on both machines: